Templates for procurement processes, including government model contracts and procurement plans and policies.

 Agencies should provide suppliers with the Request for Quotes (RFQ) Response Form or the Request for Quotes Lite (RFQ-L) Response Form templates to obtain the required information.

-Use the automated templates tool to create a Request for Quotes or a Request for Quotes Lite document, step by step.
+Click the buttons to create a Request for Quotes or a Request for Quotes Lite document, step by step, using the automated template.
 This includes the RFQ terms and RFQ Response Forms.
 Or use the standard templates below.

 Optional extras are additional information that you can include in a Response Form template when submitting a bid.
 This should be used sparingly but you can ask suppliers to provide additional information if there are specific details about a business or operational need that should be included.